MrGrasss/TeleBlitz-BestTelebot/README.md

       is used for this aswell but only the join and fetch part and the groups.txt for all the groups to shill in.
       For the message part use shiller.json.

     - Comments Shiller: Same as shiller but comments on discussions instead.
-This will always copy instead of forward.
+Choose between copy or forwarding.

 ## Suggestions / Feedback